| The

 with a long sustain

-Maple: a bright tone that is
+Maple: a

-well-balanced with good projection and a strong fundamental
+bright tone that is well-balanced with good projection and a strong

-Walnut: a medium bright, clear,
+Walnut: a

-open sound, rich with overtones.
+medium bright, clear, open sound, rich with overtones

-Bubinga: a bright, clear,
+Bubinga: a

-lot of sustain, stronger on overtones.
+has a lot of sustain, stronger on overtones.

-bell-like tones especially in the high end.
-Our favorite.
+very rich sound with clear bell-like tones especially in the high

 SOUNDBOARDS

-has long been favored for the soundboards of stringed instruments.
-Spruce
+Spruce has long been favored for the soundboards of stringed instruments.

 With so many wood choices available to us, we are able to tailor the